Types of Breast Augmentation Techniques

 Breast augmentation is popular these days as old techniques are updated and newer techniques are introduced.
 The typical breast implant augmentation surgeries remain the most popular options, but there are others that may be better suited to your needs.
 Whether you opt to go under the knife or you want to boost your boobs with more modern methods, you can achieve the look you want.

-It used to be that you had no options when it came to how your breast augmentation was performed.
+A long time ago there wasn’t many options when it came to how your breast augmentation was performed.
 However, cosmetic surgeons can tailor your surgery to your needs.
 These four traditional methods remain the most popular.

 To have a less visible scar that isn’t located on the breast, your cosmetic surgeon has the option of inserting the implants through a small incision located in the armpit.
 It is easily concealed and the surgery may be less traumatic for the existing breast tissue.
 Using this technique, the implant can be placed either under or over the chest muscle.

 This technique requires the implant to be placed over the muscle, which can impact look and function of normal breast tissue.
-However, this remains a popular option since there is only one incision that is used for both breasts.
+However, this remains a popular option since there is only one incision that is for both breasts.
 This incision is located in the naval or just above it.
 The implants are moved into place from the incision in the abdomen.

 While the incisions on the breasts may be less visible as they are hidden around the darker skin of the areola, this technique causes much more damage to the existing breast tissue.
 It is also the most likely method to affect the milk glands and ducts.
 If you aren’t concerned or don’t need to be, you may want to choose this option so your scars are less visible while also seeing breast augmentation results.